adityakkpk/React-v19-BasicToAdv/Readme.md

 ## Day 38 - Creating Components to cleanup the code.

-## Day 39 - Adding completed Functionality
+## Day 39 - Adding completed-Todo Functionality

 ## Day 40 - Storing Todos to local storage

+## Day 41 - Why Keys Are Important in React JS?